Hosting Open-Source Translation Models on AWS SageMaker for Automated Blog Localization

 - Flexibility: Easily host pre-trained models like Hugging Face transformers.

-- Cost-efficiency: Pay only for what you use.
+- Cost-efficient: Pay only for what you use & auto-shutdown.

 - Integration with AWS ecosystem: Perfect for end-to-end workflows.